Ascension Providence Hospital Diagnostic Radiology

 - Angiography - to observe various angiographic procedures and understand the indications for various examinations along with the risks inherent in various procedures

 - Students will be expected to attend the various conferences and didactic lectures provided by the department.
-Attendance at morning conference is MANDATORY and must be documented by singing in.
+Attendance at morning conference is MANDATORY and must be documented by signing in.
 Independent study is permitted in the afternoons.

 Time off for interviews must be arranged through the coordinator in advance.